mizuwater/mizuwater.github.io/_pages/about.md

   - /about.html
 ---

 My name is Ryuhei Mizutani.
-I am a Ph.D. student at Department of Mathematical Informatics, Graduate School of Information Science and Technology, The University of Tokyo. <br>
+I am a Ph.D. student at Department of Mathematical Informatics, Graduate School of Information Science and Technology, The University of Tokyo. <br><br>
 My research interests: Combinatorial optimization, Graph theory, Algorithmic game theory.

 Contact